 - how successful non-surgical treatments have been

 In most cases, carpal tunnel release surgery provides a complete and permanent cure.
-However, as with any form of surgery there is always a small risk of complications.
+However, as with any form of surgery there's always a small risk of complications.

 Reported complications of CTS include:

-- failure during surgery to fully separate the roof of the carpal tunnel, usually resulting in persistent CTS symptoms
+- failure to fully separate the roof of the carpal tunnel during surgery, usually resulting in persistent CTS symptoms

 - bleeding after the operation